 Instructions

-- In another bowl, mix in the egg yolks and sugar until the mixture turns pale and become thicker.
-About 3-4 minutes
+- In a bowl, whisk egg yolks and sugar until pale and slightly thickened, about 3 minutes.

-- Meanwhile puree the strawberries using a blender or a food processor.
-Strain if desired
+- Puree strawberries in a blender or food processor until smooth.
+Strain if desired.

-- Place this mixture into the freezer for 10-15 minutes to cool but not set
+- Chill mixture in refrigerator or freezer for 10 to 15 minutes until cool but not set.

-- In a mixer, whip the heavy cream until stiff peaks form
+- In a separate bowl, whip heavy cream to stiff peaks.

-- Fold the heavy cream into the strawberry cream in 2-3 installments being careful not to deflate the cream.
-Add the red food coloring if desired
+- Fold whipped cream gently into strawberry mixture in 2 to 3 additions.
+Add food coloring if desired.

-- Pour into small glasses or use it as a filling for cakes and pastries
+- Spoon into serving glasses or use as a filling for cakes and pastries.

 Nutrition